JonathanContrerasM/OSINT-LoRA-Scraper/README.md

-# Scraper
+# OSINT-LoRA-Scraper

-Welcome to the Scraper project.
-This tool is a web scraper powered by Python and Flask.
-This project was entirely designed and run on a Linux operating system.
+Welcome to the OSINT-LoRA-Scraper project.
+Developed as part of a bachelor's thesis at the University of Zurich, this backend exemplifies the integration of Open Source Intelligence (OSINT) with LoRa data.
+Using data from LoRa as the foundation, our scrapers delve into LinkedIn and company employee pages to extract comprehensive information about a key subject.
+In addition, they aim to identify potential participants who may have been present at the time of the LoRa data capture.
+Crafted with Python and Flask, this project is tailored to run smoothly on a Linux operating system.

 ## Prerequisites